Natural0rder/mongodb-protobuf/README.md

 1. **Classic BSON:** Examining fetch performance using the traditional BSON format.

-2. **Protobuf (encapsulated in an indexable envelope):** Assessing the efficiency of data retrieval when utilizing Protobuf serialization, encapsulated within an indexable envelope for enhanced organization.
+2. **Protobuf (encapsulated in an indexable envelope):** Assessing the efficiency of data retrieval when utilizing Protobuf serialization, encapsulated within an indexable envelope for enhanced indexation.

 3. **GZipped Protobuf:** Investigating the impact of employing Protobuf serialization with an additional layer of compression through GZip.
 This aims to analyze the combined performance benefits of Protobuf's compactness and GZip's compression.